 The Ruger 10/22 is one of the most popular rifles in the United States.
-The 10/22 is extremely versatile and has many factory configurations and a seemingly endless aftermarket.
+This rimfire rifle is extremely versatile and has many factory configurations.
+The 10/22 also has tons of aftermarket support.

 If you’re in a hurry and don’t have time for the details, here are our best rated Ruger 10/22 Scopes & Red Dots: